The Best Lifetime Mortgage Providers – Overview & Best Options

 You should only take out a lifetime mortgage from lenders that are authorised and regulated by the Financial Conduct Authority.
 And you must get personalised equity release advice before proceeding.

-What is a standard lifetime mortgage?
+What is a standard variation?

 The standard lifetime mortgage – there are some variations! – works by providing a lump sum loan based on the value of your home.
 You may be able to get as much as 60% equivalent to the value of your home as a lump sum.